fdcastel/PSFirebird/README.md

 - `Invoke-FirebirdIsql` – Run SQL scripts or queries
 - `Read-FirebirdConfiguration` – Read all active (non-commented) config entries from a Firebird config file
 - `Write-FirebirdConfiguration` – Update, add, or comment out config entries in a Firebird config file
+- `Backup-FirebirdDatabase` – Backup a Firebird database
+- `Convert-FirebirdDatabase` – Convert a Firebird database between versions
+- `Restore-FirebirdDatabase` – Restore a Firebird database from backup

 ### Set Up a Firebird Environment
 ```powershell